actrois/imgmatch/README.md

-                          default value is 1.8, lower treshold means the check will be more strict (i.e. only images that are very similar will be marked) and vice versa
+                          default value is 1.8, lower treshold means the check will be more strict (i.e. only images that are very similar will be marked) and vice versa -b <start or stop>  :  Start or stop background mode When run with -b option, imgmatch will run in background watching a specified directory by
+                          -d option.
+When duplicate image will found, it will make a desktop notification.
 ```
+#### Sample usages:
+`imgmatch -d /home/user/pictures -r`
+   Search recursively in `/home/user/pictures` for duplicate images

+`imgmatch -d /home/user/pictures/memes -r -b start`
+   Watch `/home/user/pictures/meme` in background and gives desktop notification when duplicate images found.

+ `imgmatch -b stop`
+   Stop any imgmatch background service run earlier.

+Note: for now, only one background service can be run, new one will replace the older one.

 #### Sample output:
 ```